-- 12.7 The role of the "stock under consideration" in the food web shall be considered, and if it is a key prey species in the ecosystem, management objectives and measures shall be in place to avoid severe adverse impacts on dependent predators. - 12.8 States shall introduce and enforce laws and regulations based on the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating thereto (MARPOL 73/78). - 12.15 There shall be outcome indicator(s) consistent with achieving management objectives that seek to minimize adverse impacts of the unit of certification, including any enhancement activities, on the structure, processes and function of aquatic ecosystems that are likely to be irreversible or very slowly reversible.
+12.7 The role of the "stock under consideration" in the food web shall be considered, and if it is a key prey species in the ecosystem, management objectives and measures shall be in place to avoid severe adverse impacts on dependent predators.

+12.8 States shall introduce and enforce laws and regulations based on the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating thereto (MARPOL 73/78).

+12.15 There shall be outcome indicator(s) consistent with achieving management objectives that seek to minimize adverse impacts of the unit of certification, including any enhancement activities, on the structure, processes and function of aquatic ecosystems that are likely to be irreversible or very slowly reversible.
 Any modifications to the habitat for enhancing the stock under consideration must be reversible and not cause serious or irreversible harm to the natural ecosystem's structure, processes and function.

-The Eastern Bering Sea (Siddon and Zador, 2017) and Aleutian Island (Zador 2016) Ecosystem Status Reports include continuing monitoring of a range of ecosystem indicators, all considered by the NPFMC in the decision-making process.
-Further developments in management include creation of the Alaska Marine Ecosystem Forum to promote coordination between the agencies on issues of shared responsibilities related to the marine ecosystems off Alaska's coast and an Ecosystem Research Workshop to discuss the integration of ecosystem knowledge into the Council process.
+The EBS and AI Ecosystem Status Reports include continuing monitoring of a range of ecosystem indicators, all considered by the Council in the decision-making process (Zador and Ortiz 2018; Siddon and Zador 2019).
+Further developments in management include creation of the Alaska Marine Ecosystem Forum to promote coordination between the agencies on issues of shared responsibilities related to the marine ecosystems off Alaska's coast and an Ecosystem Research Workshop, which was held in 2018 to discuss the integration of ecosystem knowledge into the Council process.

-No changes are evident which would affect the existing confidence ratings.
+No changes that would affect the existing confidence ratings are evident.